muazwzxv/RD-Parser/README.md

 ### Plan

-- My plan is to parse a valid assigment statement is a programming language
+- My plan is to parse a valid assigment statement in a programming language
 ```ts
 type data = 10;
 ```